 A malleable (bendable) prosthesis has a semi-solid tube with a series of segments so that you can point the penis either down or out for sex.
 This prosthesis is easy to use and has low failure rates.

-An inflatable penile prosthesis includes a pump and a storage site in the abdomen for fluid.
+An inflatable penile prosthesis includes a pump and a place in your abdomen that stores fluid.
 When you want to get an erection, you pump the fluid from the site, and it fills the cylinders in the penis.
 This type of prosthesis is more like a natural erection than a malleable prosthesis.

 Prostheses are also used to treat Peyronie's disease, a curve or bend in the penis.

-Penile prosthesis insertion is an outpatient surgery.
-You can go home the same day as your surgery.
-Pain, scrotal swelling and minor bleeding are common after surgery.
+You can go home the same day as your penile implant surgery.
+Pain, swelling, and minor bleeding are common after surgery.
 Pain should improve within a week, but swelling may last several weeks.

-Your care team may prescribe pain medication.
-After 48 hours, you can stop taking prescription pain medication and begin taking over-the-counter medication.
+Your care team may give you pain medication.
+After 2 days, you can stop taking the prescription pain medication and begin taking over-the-counter medication.
 You'll also have stitches, which will dissolve.

-You'll visit your doctor 4-6 weeks after surgery, once the swelling has decreased, to learn how to use your prosthesis.
+You'll visit your doctor 4-6 weeks after surgery, once the swelling has decreased.
+You'll learn how to use your prosthesis then.
 You can then begin having sex.